gboulant/todogo/doc/talks/talk01.rst

    $ todo archive -r 201909074112222239
    Task 201909074112222239 restored from archive with a new usage index: 4

-As you can see, the task has been restored from the archive (where its index was 201909074112222239, i.e. the global index) to the journal with a new usage index 4 (of course the original index 1 has been reassigned to another task and the first free usage index in the journal is 4):
+The task has been restored from the archive (where its index was 201909074112222239, i.e. the global index) to the journal with a new usage index 4 (of course the original index 1 has been reassigned to another task and the first free usage index in the journal is 4):

 .. code:: shell